hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/nifi.md

         },
 ```

-If was assumed that the docker image would not need to be changed very often when developing the application so it was put in its own git repository `kubedirector-nifi-docker-image`.
+If was assumed that the docker image would not need to be changed very often when developing the application so it was put in its own git repository [kubedirector-nifi-docker-image](https://github.com/snowch/kubedirector-nifi-docker-image).
 The image has been pushed to docker hub using the tag: `snowch/kubedirector-nifi:latest`.

-It was assumed that the config package could change quite a lot so this was also put in its own git repository `kubedirector-nifi-appconfig`.
+It was assumed that the config package could change quite a lot so this was also put in its own git repository [kubedirector-nifi-appconfig](https://github.com/snowch/kubedirector-nifi-appconfig).
 Every time the app config is modified a git release artifact is created which can be accessed over http.

 This approach allows anyone extending this application to easily change the appconfig and make it available over http.